Lee Jin-wook: 2009–2016: Military enlistment and further success

-Lee then reunited with the writer and director of Nine in the television series The Three Musketeers, a period drama set during the Joseon era where he played Crown Prince Sohyeon.
-He continued to star in big-screen films, fantasy romantic comedy The Beauty Inside and the time-travel romance crime Time Renegade.
+Lee reunited with the writer and director of Nine in the television series The Three Musketeers, a period drama set during the Joseon era where he played Crown Prince Sohyeon.
+He continued to star in big screen films, fantasy romantic comedy The Beauty Inside and the time-travel crime romance Time Renegades.
 Lee's appearance in The Beauty Inside as Woo-jin garnered headline attention in South Korea at the time of its cinematic release as the scene unveiling him as one of Woo-jin's reincarnations left all female audience members in the theatre exclaiming in awe of his appearance.
 In South Korean pop culture, it is considered one of the top legendary character unveilings in South Korean cinema.
 He then returned to the small screen with the South Korean remake of the Taiwanese drama In Time with You, The Time We Were Not in Love alongside Ha Ji-won.

 In 2016, Lee starred in the crime drama, Goodbye Mr. Black, based on the manga of the same name.

 2017–present: Transition in leading roles and reinvention

-In 2017, Lee was cast in three films; indie films A Tiger in Winter and Road to Utah; and romance thriller High Society.
+In 2017, Lee was cast in three films – indie films A Tiger in Winter and Road to Utah, and romance thriller High Society.

 In 2018, Lee returned to the small screen with successful crime dramas Return, and Voice season 2.
 The premiere of the second season of Voice set the record for the highest premiere viewership rating for an OCN original drama series.
 The second season of Voice continued on from the success of the first season, even exceeding first season ratings despite its shorter run.
 Due to its major success, Voice was picked up for a third season with Lee reprising his role as Do Kang-woo.
 The third season of Voice continued to be just as successful as the second season.

-In 2019, Lee signed an exclusive contract with BH Entertainment which houses many other top high-profile South Korean actors.
+In 2019, Lee signed an exclusive contract with BH Entertainment, which houses many other top high-profile South Korean actors.

 In 2020, Lee starred in Netflix original series Sweet Home, a webtoon-based drama about a secluded teen who lives cooped up in his room, scarred from memories of school violence, and experiences creepy events after moving to an apartment following the loss of his family.
 It premiered on Netflix Korea on December 18, 2020.